freeflowuniverse/crystallib/research/nerdctl/readme.md

 is a nice tool to manage containers, following scripts show how to use, needs to be ported to crystal

+> the scripts and examples only for for OSX right now

 ## lima

 to install see install.sh